hpesoj/gsl-pointers/README.md

 Working implementations of the proposed classes can be found [here](https://github.com/hpesoj/gsl-pointers/tree/master/api/gsl), and a full test suite can be found [here](https://github.com/hpesoj/gsl-pointers/tree/master/tests).

+### Disclaimer

+This proposal does _not_ suggest that the replacement of _all_ uses of pointers in modern C++ should be recommended.
+Low-level implementations and legacy code bases will inevitably still use pointers.
+We are instead proposing that _strongly typed_ alternatives to `T*` should be provided and recommended by the guidelines.
+However, we do not recommend that static analysis tools flag all instances of `T*` for replacement.
+In fact, in the discussion of [pointer annotation](#annotation), we suggest that a bare `T*` _should_ be understood by static analysis tools to represent a single object.

 ## Contents

 * [The problem with pointers](#problem)